ska-telescope/ska-ser-ansible-collections/README.md

 ### Submodule

 This repository is expected to be added as a submodule ([SKA Infra Machinery](https://gitlab.com/ska-telescope/sdi/ska-ser-infra-machinery) as example) or as a subdirectory of your workplace.
-With this design, we make sure that every commit/change on the playbooks are environment/cloud agnostic.
+With this design, we make sure that every commit/change on the playbooks are environment/cloud-agnostic.

 ```